Vadalabene Center: Renovations and additions

-The Vad Pad finished a $6 million renovation project in 2008 to coincide with SIUE's move to the NCAA's Division I. The Vad Pad underwent a complete overhaul, adding a new floor, dressing room, seating system (increasing seating from c.2400), plus classroom and office space.
+The Vadalabene finished a $6 million renovation project in 2008 to coincide with SIUE's move to the NCAA's Division I. The Vadalabene underwent a complete overhaul, adding a new floor, dressing room, seating system (increasing seating from c.2400), plus classroom and office space.
 After one season playing on the new floor, rain from a heavy storm flooded and ruined the hardwood because an opening in the roof had not been properly sealed; a similar flooding event had occurred in 1990.

 On November 29, 2012, the $5.4 million Lukas Athletics Annex was dedicated.
 Facilitated by a $4.2 million donation from the Charles S. and Mary L. Lukas Estate, the 29100 sqfoot annex houses the offices of the entire SIUE Cougars athletics program in one location for the first time.

-On February 14, 2014, the SIU Board of Trustees approved the funding to expand the SFC weight room and to renovate the south entrance to the Vad Pad.
+On February 14, 2014, the SIU Board of Trustees approved the funding to expand the SFC weight room and to renovate the south entrance to the Vadalabene.
 The cost of these improvements is budgeted at $2.6 million.

 Events

-Jason Holmes owns the Vad Pad record for most points scored in a basketball game, with 45 on November 20, 1993; the women's record is 41 points, by Amanda Hyde of IP Fort Wayne on November 26, 2013 (high Cougar score was All-American Misi Clark's 40 on January 20, 2000).
+Jason Holmes owns the Vadalabene record for most points scored in a basketball game, with 45 on November 20, 1993; the women's record is 41 points, by Amanda Hyde of IP Fort Wayne on November 26, 2013 (high Cougar score was All-American Misi Clark's 40 on January 20, 2000).
 SIUE's longest home winning streak at the Vad Pad is 27 by the women's basketball team during the 1988-90 seasons; the men's record is 21, 1985-87.

-The largest crowd at the Vad Pad was for a men's basketball game between the then-Division II SIUE Cougars and the Division I SIU Carbondale Salukis on January 1, 1987, won by SIUC 84-83 in overtime.
-The largest post-renovation crowd at the Vad Pad was 4,157 on January 21, 2012 against the then-10th ranked Murray State Racers in the first nationally televised (on ESPNU) basketball game played at the Vad Pad.
+The largest crowd at the Vadalabene was for a men's basketball game between the then-Division II SIUE Cougars and the Division I SIU Carbondale Salukis on January 1, 1987, won by SIUC 84-83 in overtime.
+The largest post-renovation crowd at the Vadalabene was 4,157 on January 21, 2012 against the then-10th ranked Murray State Racers in the first nationally televised (on ESPNU) basketball game played at the Vadalabene.

 SIUE women's basketball won its first home game against a Division I opponent January 19, 2009 over the Eastern Kentucky Colonels; on December 14, 2010, the men got their first Division I win against the Kennesaw State Owls.

-On March 4, 2016, Democratic presidential candidate Bernie Sanders gave a speech at the Vad Pad, with over 4,000 people in attendance.
+On March 4, 2016, Democratic presidential candidate Bernie Sanders gave a speech at the Vadalabene, with over 4,000 people in attendance.